Pepdexpepdex

 PT-141 (Bremelanotide)

-Melanocortin agonist.
-FDA-approved as Vyleesi for female sexual dysfunction.
-Used off-label for libido in both sexes.
+Boosts libido and sexual desire.
+A melanocortin agonist, FDA-approved as Vyleesi for female sexual dysfunction and used off-label for libido in both sexes.

 Libido